ehamberg/gtdguide/src/lyagtd.markdown

 ~~calendar~~ it will be more useful, since it will actually tell you the things you *have* to do a certain day without being "diluted" with other items.
-The thing you *want* to do, but that doesn't need to be done at a certain time will be on your @@next actions@@ list any way, so you will be reminded about it and have the chance to do it anyway.
+The thing you *want* to do, but that doesn't need to be done at a certain time will be on your @@next actions@@ list anyway, so you will be reminded about it and have the chance to do it.

 # Weekly review